Bounded-Independence Sampling of Edges for Combinatorial Graph Properties: Introduction

-In a similar manner, we also study \emph{cycle free-ness} when randomly sampling edges with large girth.
-In more detail, consider a graph $G = (V, E)$ whose shortest cycle is of length $\geq 100 \log(n)$.
-A bound due to Subramaniam \cite{Sub95} (and rediscovered in several other works, including \cite{FGT16}) states that in such a graph, the number of cycles of length $\leq \alpha \cdot \lambda$, $\lambda = 100\log(n)$ is bounded by $n^{2 \alpha}$.
+In a similar manner, we also study \emph{cycle-free-ness} when randomly sampling edges with large girth.
+In more detail, consider a graph $G = (V, E)$ whose shortest cycle is of length $\geq 100 \log(n) = \lambda$.
+A bound due to Subramaniam \cite{Sub95} (and rediscovered in several other works, including \cite{FGT16}) states that in such a graph, the number of cycles of length $\leq \alpha \cdot \lambda$, is bounded by $n^{2 \alpha}$.
 Thus, if one samples the edges in this graph uniformly at rate $1/2$, the exact same argument as in the cut setting above will show that the resulting sample of edges is \emph{cycle free} with high probability.
 However, this argument again relies on exponential concentration in the tail, and thus does not immediately translate into a proof of the same property holding under bounded independence.
-Despite this, we are able to show that bounded independence (and even a weakening known as \emph{almost bounded independence}) suffices:
+Despite this, we are able to show that bounded independence suffices:

 \begin{theorem} Let $G = (V, E)$ be a graph with $m$ edges and minimum cycle length $\lambda \geq \kappa \log(m)$ for some absolute constant $\kappa$.
 Let $\widetilde{G}$ denote the result of subsampling edges of $G$ in a $(1/m^{200})$-almost $2\kappa \log(m)$-wise independent manner with marginals $1/2$.
 Then, $\widetilde{G}$ is cycle free with probability $\geq 1 - 1 / \mathrm{poly}(m)$. \end{theorem}